-Records for each individual student may shall be stored electronically or in paper format maintained in a central file at the school attended by the student.
-When records are maintained in different locations, a notation in the central file as to where such other records may be found is required.
+Records for each individual student may be stored electronically or in paper format.
 When student records are stored electronically, proper security and back-up procedures shall be administered.

-Student health records shall be maintained and located in a locked cabinet or room in the school building or complex where the student is assigned.
-Records kept in electronic form shall be both accessible and secure.
 Student health records, whether stored on paper or electronically, shall be maintained separately from other student records, until such time as graduation or termination, whereupon the health history and immunization record shall be removed from the student's health record and placed in the student's mandated record.
 Records shall be accessible during the hours in which the school program is in operation.